-If you’re in an accident, move your car to the side of the road so you don’t needlessly block or endanger others.
+If you’re in an accident, move your car to the side of the road so you don’t block or endanger others.
 If you drive off from the scene, it will be considered a hit-and-run, which is a serious infraction in most states.

-Some states require that you render reasonable aid if anyone is injured, but don’t do anything that could cause further injuries.
+Some states require that you provide help if anyone is injured, but don’t do anything that could cause further injuries.
 If anyone’s injured, call 911.
 The shock of a car crash can mask injuries, so if you see or feel any injuries, seek immediate treatment.

 Insurers like to have a police report if possible, and it’s required in many states.
 If you have a minor parking lot accident, the police may not have time to come to the scene, but you will be able to tell your insurer that you did make the call.